Honors & Awards

 Ferguson was ranked among the top 40 players in Louisiana by Rivals.com, while Scout listed him as the No. 3 outside linebacker prospect in Louisiana.
 Ferguson originally committed to Oregon State before switching to Nebraska following the hiring of Mike Riley and his staff.
 Ferguson also had offers from California and Washington State.

 Tyrin was born on Feb.
 23, 1996, and he is the son of Sharmeika and Lance Daniels.
-He is a communication studies major.
-Ferguson is a three-time member the Brook Berringer and Tom Osborne Citizenship Teams.
-He has volunteered his time with Uplifting Athletes, Red Cross, Kids Against Hunger meal packing and local hospital visits.
+A communication studies major, Ferguson has volunteered his time with the Nebraska Football Road Race and local hospital visits.